-Questions To Ask Before Moving In With Someone
+Questions To Ask Before Moving In With Your Partner

 Making the decision to move in with your partner can be a joyous and exciting milestone, but it can come with some feelings of anxiety or worry, too.
 Sharing a living space with another person, especially a romantic partner, can be a significant step to take in your relationship.
-Before moving in together, there are some factors you may want to take into consideration.
+Before moving in together, there are some factors you may want to take into consideration and discuss with your partner.

 The questions you might ask before moving in with someone span a variety of topics, from how you’ll handle conflict together, to how you’ll deal with grocery shopping.
 Starting off aligned on your expectations and goals can help create a strong foundation for your time together.
 Keep reading to learn more about the different questions you may want to explore with your partner before moving in with them.